Mr-Grower/GROW/README.md

 Installation
 -------

-Are you looking forward to run your own ASC Full Node?
+Are you looking forward to run your own GROW Full Node?
 Here is a detailed step by step guide: [Official Documentation](INSTALL.md)